A Poet & A One-Woman Band (Former Workaholic)

 These days I’m seeing a lot of my alter-selves display the same frenzy as we cope with lockdown.
 There is defiant raging against something called ‘toxic positivity’ which TBH confuses me because how can anything positive be toxic?
 No, don’t tell me.
 I don’t have FOMO.
 If I don’t like something, I exit, switch off, turn away.

-I haven’t acquired a new employable skill, notched up an impressive already-read/watched list, baked something pretty.
-But I have experienced panic, joy, loneliness, relief, irritation, inspiration.
+I haven’t acquired a new employable skill, notched up an impressive already-read/watched list, or baked something pretty.
+But I have experienced panic, joy, loneliness, relief, irritation, and inspiration.
 After years of boredom & lack of inspiration, I am suddenly feeling.
 And I’m writing.
 This is the very stuff of life for me.
-It doesn’t happen on a plan & the compulsive organiser in me is happy to be taken by surprise.
+It doesn’t happen on plan & the compulsive organiser in me is happy to be taken by surprise.
 Life is very dull when you know it all.
+To stop being a workaholic, I have to start trusting that some things will be unexpected and I don’t even know which ones.
+To welcome surprises.
+To let go of control.